NYPL/digarch/staging/FTK-Backups-and-Archive-Policy.md

 a compressed copy of the case's evidence in our archive except for certain exceptions, noted below.

-## Backup of Case

-*   Backups will be made daily when an archivist does significant work on a collection to preserve their work.

-*   The previous backup will be deleted at this time.

-*   There will always only be one backup per case in FTK unless a collection is particularly complex and Digital Preservation staff decides that multiple backups would be beneficial.

 ## Archive of Case

 *   A case will be archived when a collection has been processed.
 This